NorbertCodibly/Amartus-reqruitment-task/README.md

 ## More documentation

 More documentation is available on the `frontend` and `backend` directories, when it's being stored inside the `README.md` file.

+## Additional informations

+In the project requirements there were no requirements related to the data validation and error handling, during communication between the `frontend` and `backend`, that's why this functionality has not been implemented.